myportfolio-tech/fs-capstone/README.md

 The API is live on heroku at [`Staffer App`](https://staffer-udacity.herokuapp.com/)

-We are implementing a Jinja template front end (not part of this project) located at  [`Jinja Frontend`](http://udacity-staffer.herokuapp.com/)
+We are implementing a Jinja templated front end (not part of this project) located at  [`Jinja Frontend`](http://udacity-staffer.herokuapp.com/)

 The [`Staffer App`](https://staffer-udacity.herokuapp.com/)